GSA/digitalgov.gov/content/posts/2019/06/2019-06-18-introducing-a-guide-paperwork-reduction-act.md

 It aims to give federal employees confidence working with the PRA&mdash;and through this, lower the barriers to working effectively with the public.

-All of the content has been reviewed and approved by the office that oversees clearances&mdash;the Office of Information Affairs (OIRA) in the Office of Management and Budget (OMB).
+All of the content has been reviewed and approved by the office that oversees clearances&mdash;the Office of Information and Regulatory Affairs (OIRA) in the Office of Management and Budget (OMB).

 {{< img src="pra-guide-launch" >}}